 Preventing pet exposure to ethylene glycol-containing antifreeze is key to dealing with such toxic products.
-The College of Veterinary Medicine at Washington State University and Nationwide pet insurance offer these tips to help prevent accidental antifreeze poisoning:
+Nationwide pet insurance offers these tips to help prevent accidental antifreeze poisoning:

 - Keep new and used antifreeze in sealed, leak-proof containers out of your pet’s reach.

 - Take used antifreeze to a service station or garage for disposal.
 Do not pour on the ground.